-Whether prolonged exposure to extremely low frequency (ELF) magnetic fields generated by power lines has a significant impact on human health is still an open issue.
-Several evaluation studies carried out in laboratories concerning this frequency range have given effects that are obscure or difficult to interpreta, while others have yielded significant effects from in vivo and in vitro experiments.
-Epidemiological studies have returned mixed results, and a recent evaluation of the combined results of the major studies conducted in this connection, shows a statistically significant correlation between childhood leukaemia and residential proximity to power lines(1).
+Whether prolonged exposure to ELF magnetic fields generated by power lines has a significant impact on human health is still an open issue.
+Several evaluation studies carried out in laboratories concerning this frequency range have given obscure or difficultly interpretable effects, while others have evidenced significant effects from in vivo and in vitro experiments.
+Epidemiological studies have returned mixed results, and a recent evaluation of the combined results of the major studies conducted in this connection, shows a statistically significant correlation between childhood leukaemia and residential proximity to power lines (1).

-The concern to protect the framework of human life may legitimately lead to ensuring that anyone who proposes a decision has undertaken an in depth a priori analysis of all the implications, advantages and disadvantages of the latter, calling upon all the scientific and technical knowledge of the day.
-Such a rule could be understood as the Principle of Precaution (PP).
+The concern to protect the framework of human life may legitimately lead to ensuring that anyone who proposes a decision has undertaken an in-depth a priori analysis of all the implications, advantages and disadvantages of the latter, calling upon all the scientific and technical knowledge of the day.
+Such a rule could be understood as the Principle of Precaution PP.

-In Italy, regulations limiting exposure of the general public to electromagnetic fields are set under a framework $law^{(2)}$.
+In Italy, regulations limiting exposure of the general public to electromagnetic fields are set under a framework law ().
 This was intended to set out the basic principles for promotion of scientific research for the assessment of long-term side-effects and adopting precautionary measures in compliance with the PP provided for by Paragraph 2 of Article 174 of the Treaty on European Union.

-Cautionary permissible exposure limits, attention values and quality objectives, for the general public, are set out in a regulation under the framework $law^{(3)}$ as follows.

-In case of exposure to electric and magnetic fields generated by power lines, the following exposure limits must not be exceeded: 100 μ T for magnetic induction fields and 5 kV m-1 for electric field strength, both expressed as root-mean-square (r.m.s.) values (short-term effects).
+Cautionary permissible exposure limits, attention values and quality objectives, for the general public, are set out in a regulation under the framework law ( $^3$ ) as follow.
+In case of exposure to electric and magnetic fields generated by power lines, the following exposure limits must not be exceeded: 100 $\mu$ T for the magnetic induction field and 5 kVm-1 for the electric field strength, both expressed as rms values (short-term effects).

-As a cautionary measure to protect against any possible long-term effects that might be related to power frequency (50 Hz) magnetic fields, an attention value of 10 μ T is adopted in children's play-grounds, residential dwellings, school premises, and in areas where the duration of people's stay is \geq 4 h per day.
-The attention value is the median of values recorded over a 24 h period, under normal power line operational conditions.
+As a cautionary measure to protect against any possible long-term effects that might be related to power frequency (50 Hz) magnetic fields, an attention value of 10 $\mu$ T is adopted in children playgrounds, residential dwellings, school premises, and in areas where people are staying for 4 hours or more per day.
+The attention value is the median of values recorded over 24 hours, under power line normal operational conditions.

-In designing new power lines as well as in planning developments in the proximity of existing electric power lines, for the categories mentioned above, a quality goal of 3 μ T is adopted for the purpose of progressively minimising exposures.
-Also, this limit is intended to serve the purpose as described above.
+In designing new power lines as well as in planning developments in the proximity of existing electric power lines, for the categories mentioned above, a quality goal of 3 $\mu T$ is adopted for the purpose of progressively minimising exposures.
+Also this limit is intended as described above.

-Among the institutional tasks of the Regional Environment Protection Agency of Friuli Venezia Giulia (ARPA FVG) one is also to carry out measurements of magnetic induction fields in the proximity of power lines.
-In order to meet the requirements of Italian legislation, information concerning the induction value-which is the median value over a 24 h period under normal working conditions of the power line-must be acquired through measurements.
-CEI(4) rules and IEEE(5) standard procedures, however, only supply qualitative indications on how to carry out measurements, without determining the measurement duration as well, so as not refer to more complex cases.
+Among the institutional tasks of the ARPA FVG there is also that to carry out the measurements of magnetic induction fields in the proximity of power lines.
+In order to meet the requirements of the Italian legislation, the information concerning the induction value - which is the median value over 24 hours under normal working conditions of the power line - must be acquired through measurements.
+CEI () rules and IEEE () standard procedures, however, only supply qualitative indications on how to carry out measurements, without determining the measurement duration as well as not refer to more complex cases.